White Nationalist Party

-The White Nationalist Party (WNP) was a British neo-fascist political party, founded in May 2002 as "the British political wing of Aryan Unity".
+The White Nationalist Party (WNP) was a British neo-Nazi political party, founded in May 2002 as "the British political wing of Aryan Unity".

 Development

 The party was formed by Eddy Morrison, and Kevin Watmough "a key figure in Combat 18" and webmaster of Redwatch; the new party was effectively the Yorkshire branch of the National Front, and the party conducted most of its activities in Yorkshire.
 The national youth leader of the White Nationalist Party was Ronnie Cooper, a teen from the South Yorkshire area who was exposed for his fascist beliefs by the Sunday People newspaper in 2003.
 Cooper is now understood to be a serving member of the Royal Navy.

 Although largely Yorkshire-based it also sought to expand elsewhere.
 In 2003 the group applied to march in Glasgow but it was rejected by the city council.

 The WNP also sought to campaign in amongst loyalists in Northern Ireland, posting stickers and delivering leaflets in Ballymena, Coleraine, Antrim town and Ballymoney in the run-up to the Twelfth in 2003.
 The group, which emphasised its anti-Irish republican nature by using slogans such as "hang IRA scum" in its literature, claimed to have 80 members in the province in May of that year.
 In a move condemned by local politicians WNP flags were also placed on lampposts in Ballymena around the same time.
 Most of the party's stickers and flags were removed by parties of residents organised in opposition by the left wing loyalist Progressive Unionist Party, which publicly condemned racism.

 In 2004 the party also revealed plans to host a Blood & Honour music festival in Northern Ireland although a counter-campaign was organised to encourage venues to turn down the booking.
 The proposed gigs did not take place however.